 How does Ruffwear gear change the way you explore with your dog?

 Having the right gear to do all the activities with your dog really improves every experience you have with them.
 For us, as we mentioned before, the damage caused to all of our dog gear by the salty water of the ocean was a big deal.

-For people who love to go in the ocean or salty water with their dogs, it’s a big plus to make one good investment in gear instead of buying several collars or harness per year.
-Having all types of gear that we didn’t even know that existed completely changed our life.
+For people who love to go in the ocean or salty water with their dogs, it’s a big plus to make one good investment in gear instead of buying several collars or harnesses per year.
+Having all types of gear that we didn’t even know existed completely changed our lives.

 [With plenty of sticks to fetch and water to swim in, Ninja agrees – life in Costa Rica truly is Pura Vida.
 Photo credit Adrián Peña/@phninja]